Benzinga Global Small Cap Conference Day 1 Recap: Sorrento, Arcimoto And Much More | Benzinga

 Below are just some of the highlights from Tuesday.

-Citrus Pharmaceuticals (NASDAQ:CTXR) highlighted its pipeline and its expected 2021 Phase 2b trial for Halo-Lido.
+Citius Pharmaceuticals (NASDAQ:CTXR) highlighted its pipeline and its expected 2021 Phase 2b trial for Halo-Lido.

 Global Investors (NASDAQ:GROW) discussed its US Global Jets ETF (NASDAQ:JETS).